duff2013/ulptool/README.md

 #endif // do not add code after here
 ```

 Create a new tab named <b>ulp_main.h</b>.
-This header allows your sketch to see global variables whose memory is allocated your ulp c file.
+This header allows your sketch to see global variables whose memory is allocated in your ulp c file.
 This memory is in the SLOW RTC section.
 Copy the code below into that header file.
 As with the esp-idf you have to add 'ulp_' to the front of the variable name.
 Unlike esp-idf the name of this header is always this name.
 ```
 /*
     Put your ULP globals here you want visibility